Bartel-Group/synth_assess/README.md

 # solidstatesynth

 A package for assessing a candidate target for solid-state synthesis.
-This tool allows users to generate and assess the selectivity of reactions to form a target of interest, generate new targets, and apply synthesizability predictors to a target.
+This tool allows users to generate and assess the selectivity of reactions to form a target of interest, and generate new targets, to reproduce our results, or for new targets.

 # Installation